Editor's note: This article was originally published in March 22, 2019. It was updated on Oct. 16, 2019.

 Paxton Madison, creative director at Mountain Hardwear, is similarly sold on bibs.
 “For me, it’s the freedom of movement,” Madison said.
 “Your waist is one of those places where multiple layers stack up in the exact same place, and it can feel bulky and a little restrictive.
 Wearing a bib removes the bulk and compression of the waistband and puts all the weight on your shoulders.”

 Pockets play a pivotal role for Paxton, too.
 “The additional storage that most bibs have on the chest panel is really convenient, essentially giving you internal chest pockets regardless of the layering piece you are wearing,” he said.
-Looking ahead to next year, Mountain Hardwear will release the men’s Boundary Ridge Bib, a three-layer GORE-TEX® piece developed with ski patrollers and mountain professionals in mind, and the two-layer, insulated GORE-TEX Boundary Line Bib for women.
-Both will be available at REI in fall 2019.
+Mountain Hardwear recently released the two-layer, insulated GORE-TEX® Boundary Line Bib for women.

 Looking for more bib inspo?
 Outdoor Research’s award-winning Hemispheres are a dream (available in women’s and men’s).
 Burton’s Avalon Bibs for women are a top choice for those looking for a more affordable alternative (available in short and tall sizes).
 And Flylow Foxy Bib for women is a crowd favorite.